HMS Ajax (F114): Service history

-In 1964, Ajax deployed to the Far East, becoming the leader of the 24th Escort Group.
+In early 1964 Ajax assisted the Swedish MV Solklint after it collided with the Cissoula in the English Channel.
+Later in 1964, Ajax was deployed to the Far East, becoming the leader of the 24th Escort Group.
 It was a long deployment, and she did not return to the UK until 1968.
 Activities included taking part in the Beira Patrol, covering the withdrawal of British forces from operations off Aden, and acting as guardship for Hong Kong.
 In 1970, Ajax became the Gibraltar guard ship, a required deployment at that time due to the tense fears of invasion by General Franco.

 In September 1970, Ajax began a modernisation at Devonport Dockyard that lasted until 1973, having her 4.5-inch gun turret replaced by an Ikara anti-submarine missile system.
 A pair of quadruple GWS22 SeaCat launchers were fitted aft while the two Bofors guns were retained but moved forward to abreast the ship's mainmast.
 The Limbo anti-submarine mortar and Wasp helicopter were retained.
 The long-range Type 965 radar was removed, with improved navigation and target indicating radars fitted, and the ADAWS 5 computer-aided combat direction system added to direct Ikara operations, while the Type 199 VDS was restored.

 Following her conversion she became leader of the 8th Frigate Squadron.
 In 1974, she assisted in the evacuation of British citizens after the Turkish invasion of Cyprus.
 In 1976, while on a visit to Canada, Ajax visited the town of Ajax, Ontario, which had been named in honour of her predecessor, the Leander-class cruiser Ajax made famous by the Battle of the River Plate during the Second World War.
 The 'new' Ajax was granted the freedom of the city.

 In 1977, Ajax underwent a refit at Devonport Dockyard, deploying in 1979 to the Mediterranean.
 In 1980, she underwent a refit at Gibraltar which was completed in 1981.
 That year, Ajax became the leader of the 1st Frigate Squadron.
 She did not take part in the 1982 Falklands War, but was deployed as Persian Gulf guard ship; she later completed a four-month deployment around the Falklands as part of the South Atlantic Protection Force in 1984.
 She participated in further deployments that culminated in the highlight of her final year in 1985 when she escorted HMY Britannia, which took a number of the Royal Family on a tour of Italy.